“If no practical difference whatever can be traced, then the alternatives mean practically the same thing, and all

 Finding Ourselves in the “Causal Chain”

 So where do we find ourselves in this deterministic universe?
 We are physical objects, living organisms, and an intelligent species.
 As such we are capable of physical, purposeful, and deliberate causation.
 We can imagine different methods to achieve a goal, estimate their likely outcomes, and then choose what we will do.
 When we act upon this chosen will, we are forces of nature.
 We clear forests, build cities and cars, and even raise the temperature of the planet.

 But determinism, unlike us, is neither an object nor a force.
-It is simply the belief that our behavior can be fully explained, in terms of some specific combination of physical, purposeful, and deliberate causation.
+It is simply the belief that our behavior can be fully explained, in terms of some specific combination of physical, biological, and rational causation.

 We must conclude, then, that any version of determinism that bypasses or excludes human causal agency, in cases where it is clearly involved, would be invalid.

 By convention, we call the result, of the mental process of choosing what we will do, a “freely chosen will”, or simply “free will”.
 The word “free” means that the choice was our own, as opposed to a one imposed upon us by external coercion or some other undue influence.

 In all cases of a freely chosen will, two facts are simultaneously true: